 Relocation Decision Advisory

-Should You Relocate — Before the Downside Gets Expensive?
+Should You Relocate Before the Wrong Commitments Get Expensive?

-Start with a preliminary relocation decision review for high-stakes moves where schooling, spouse career, housing, work authorization, employer support, tax, healthcare, or reversal cost can change the answer.
+Start with a preliminary decision review for high-stakes relocations where school timing, spouse career, housing, work authorization, employer support, tax, healthcare, or reversal cost can change the answer.

 Identify the sequencing risks that turn a good opportunity into a destabilizing move.